Reloading Python Modules

 filename = filename[:-1]

-# bundle (.egg).
-We simply skip those modules because they're
+# of a bundle (.egg).
+We simply skip those modules because

 try: